Matt Schaub: Atlanta Falcons (second stint)

 On March 8, 2016, Schaub signed a one-year contract with the Atlanta Falcons worth $2,750,000 with $500,000 guaranteed.
-Schaub backed up Matt Ryan in Atlanta’s successful season.
+Schaub backed up Matt Ryan in Atlanta's successful season.
 The Falcons won the NFC Championship, and earned a trip to Super Bowl LI.
 Schaub appeared in four games in 2016, with a total of 16 passing yards.

 On March 8, 2017, Schaub signed a two-year, $9 million contract extension with the Falcons.
 He did not appear in any games in the 2017 season.
 In the 2018 season, he remained as the Falcons' main backup quarterback.
 In Week 5, a 41–17 loss to the Pittsburgh Steelers, he was 5-of-7 for 20 yards in relief of Matt Ryan.

 On October 27, 2019, Schaub made his first start as a Falcon since 2005, due to Ryan being inactive with an ankle injury.
 Schaub finished the Week 8 contest with 460 passing yards, one touchdown, and one interception as the Falcons lost, 27–20, to the Seattle Seahawks.
 Despite the loss, Schaub's 460 yards passing were the second most passing yards in a single game by a Falcon all-time, the most ever allowed by the Seahawks against an opposing quarterback, and his 39 pass completions set a Falcons franchise record.

 On January 4, 2021, Falcons owner Arthur Blank announced that Schaub was retiring from the NFL after 17 seasons, eight of them having been with the Falcons.

+Coaching career

+On August 2, 2023, the Atlanta Falcons signed Schaub to be a football analyst.